Trugamr/wol/README.md

   - name: desktop
     mac: "00:11:22:33:44:55"
     ip: "192.168.1.100" # Optional, for status checking
+    schedule: "0 12 * * *" #Optional, to wake on cron schedule when running the serve command
   - name: server
     mac: "AA:BB:CC:DD:EE:FF"
     ip: "192.168.1.101" # Optional, for status checking
+    schedule: "0 0 * * 3" #Optional, to wake on cron schedule when running the serve command

 server:
   listen: ":7777" # Optional, defaults to :7777